Six Flags Great America: 1976–1984: Opening and initial operations

 Two new attractions were added in 1978.
 The park's first children's section, named Fort Fun, opened in the section designated the Yukon Territory.
 Additionally, Great America's fourth roller coaster, Tidal Wave, a Schwarzkopf Shuttle Loop, opened in Yankee Harbor.
 The Pictorium, an IMAX theatre, opened in 1979, and claimed to have the world's largest screen, at 64.5 by 88.25 feet (19.6 × 26.9 m).

 The American Eagle was added in 1981.

 The Turn of the Century roller coaster closed and was rethemed in 1980.
-Two vertical loops were added, along with two tunnels and the "new" ride was re-themed and renamed Demon.
+Two vertical loops were added, along with two tunnels and the ride was re-themed and renamed Demon.
 The ride featured an original theme song and new demon-themed elements.
 American Eagle, a racing wooden roller coaster, opened in 1981, exclusive to the Gurnee park.
-The tracks share a drop of 147 ft and they reach speeds of 66 mph, totaling 9300 ft of combined track.
+The tracks share a drop of 147 ft and reach speeds of 66 mph, totaling 9300 ft of combined track.
 It opened as the tallest, fastest and longest dueling wooden coaster.
 The Picnic Grove was added in 1982 as a dining and meeting place for group outings.
 Two entrances for the pavilion would be located between Yankee Harbor and Yukon Territory.

-In 1983, two rides were added: The Edge, an Intamin first-generation freefall ride, was added to the County Fair section of the park, and White Water Rampage, an Intamin water rapids ride.
+In 1983, two rides were added: The Edge, an Intamin first-generation freefall ride, was added to the Orleans Place section of the park, and White Water Rampage, an Intamin water rapids ride.
 White Water Rampage was added to Orleans Place, which required the removal of small rides such as Traffique Jam.
 The Orleans Orbit was moved from its original Orleans Place location to Hometown Square, and became simply The Orbit, taking the spot of the Bottoms Up spinning ride.